ronnyml/snowplow-wiki/technical-documentation/1a-trackers/python-tracker/Python-Tracker.md

 Note that even though there is only one custom context attached to the event, it still needs to be placed in an array.

+Note also that you should not pass in an empty array of contexts as this will fail validation.
+Instead of an empty array you can pass in `None`.

 <a name="tstamp-arg" />
 ### 4.1.2 Optional timestamp argument